-- Is preference shown toward scholarship cadets?Definitely not!
-The fact that a cadet may have an Air Force ROTC scholarship has no bearing on an Air Force or Space Force career.
+- Is preference shown toward scholarship cadets?No. The fact that a cadet may have an Air Force ROTC scholarship has no bearing on an Air Force or Space Force career.
 Nor does it make any difference while in the Air Force ROTC program.

-- Are there any restrictions as to what students select as their academic major?None at all.
-In fact, we encourage you to take a curriculum you are interested in and in which you have the capability to do well.
+- Are there any restrictions as to what students select as their academic major?No. In fact, we encourage you to take a curriculum you are interested in and in which you have the capability to do well.
 Our main academic concern is that you maintain a Grade Point Average (GPA) above 2.0 and attain your degree in the time period planned.
-The GPA requirements are different if you are applying for a scholarship and once you are on scholarship.
+The GPA requirements if you are on scholarship is 2.5.

 - Can I pursue graduate education after I'm commissioned?The Air Force and Space Force are education-oriented and financially supports graduate studies.
 You can apply for the Air Force Institute of Technology to earn an advanced degree on full scholarship.
 Additionally, most bases have graduate college programs, and you may apply for the tuition assistance program.